 Similarity of the IWATCH and SWATCH / marks

-While there are some visual, aural, and conceptual similarities between IWATCH and SWATCH/, overall the marks have a low degree of similarities.
-This is particularly so where the “WATCH” element is descriptive of the opposed goods or their purpose .
+While there were some visual, aural, and conceptual similarities between IWATCH and SWATCH/, overall the marks had a low degree of similarities.
+This was particularly so where the “WATCH” element was descriptive of the opposed goods or their purpose .
 Therefore, the IWATCH and SWATCH/ marks were considered not sufficiently similar for the purposes of s.25(1)(b) of the Act .

 Would use of the IWATCH mark be likely to deceive or confuse?

-Having found that the marks were not sufficiently similar for the purposes of s 25(1)(b), it was not necessary to address whether use of IWATCH would be likely to deceive or confuse.
-However, for the sake of completeness and (out of abundant caution) the Assistant Commissioner briefly canvassed this question .
+(Obiter) Having found that the marks were not sufficiently similar for the purposes of s 25(1)(b), it was not necessary to address whether use of IWATCH would be likely to deceive or confuse.
+However, for the sake of completeness this question would be considered :